Useful Information for Buyers

 How is my payment processed – is it safe?

 After you win a lot, payment is automatically taken using the card details you provided during the registration process.
 Payment is taken via Barclays SmartPay which is a secure online payment gateway.
+We do not store your card details.

 What is an ‘Advance Bid’ and your Minimum Bid Guarantee?